Sober Living Homes and Halfway Houses Near Me

 Sober living homes are group homes for those recovering from drug or alcohol addiction.
 Most of these homes are privately owned, although some group homes are owned by businesses and may even be owned by charity organizations.
 Sober living housing is usually located in quiet areas to help ensure a peaceful environment for individuals in early recovery.

 People who live in these types of sober living facilities are expected to be responsible for themselves.
-This is an important step in recovery because addiction may cause people to act in irresponsible ways, and the friends and families of addicted individuals often enable them by supporting them.
-People living in sober homes usually have to pay their own rent, buy their own food, and do the same things they would do for themselves if they lived in a regular home.
+This is an important step in recovery because addiction may cause people to act in irresponsible ways, and the facility requires them to take responsibility for their room and board, etc. People living in sober homes usually have to pay their own rent, buy their own food, and do the same things they would do for themselves if they lived in a regular home.

 What Are Halfway Houses?